Characters of Final Fantasy VIII: Raine

-Raine (レイン, Rein), later Raine Loire (レイン・レウァール, Rein Rewāru), is Laguna's second love depicted in the flashbacks.
-She finds him injured at the bottom of a cliff and brings him to her hometown of Winhill to recover.
-She is irked at first by Laguna's bad habits and reluctance to express himself outright, but the two grow close and marry.
+Raine (レイン, Rein), later Raine Loire (レイン・レウァール, Rein Rewāru), is Laguna's second love, as depicted in flashbacks.
+She found him injured at the bottom of a cliff and brought him to her hometown of Winhill to recover.
+She is initially irritated by his bad habits and reluctance to express himself outright, but the two grew close and eventually married.
 After Laguna becomes President of Esthar, his duties thwart his efforts to return to Winhill.
 Raine dies after giving birth to a child, who, along with Ellone, is taken away to Edea's orphanage.
 It is strongly implied by Ward and Kiros, as well as by gaming writers and fans, that Squall is their child.

 Martine

 Martine is the head of Galbadia Garden.
 His superior, Balamb Garden's master NORG, orders him to use SeeD members to carry out the assassination plot against Sorceress Edea.
 When Squall and his team travel to Galbadia Garden after fleeing Timber, Martine orders them to carry out the mission.
 He hopes that using Balamb Garden's SeeDs would deflect responsibility for the plot onto NORG.
 His actions trigger the conflict within Balamb Garden when Garden Master NORG tries to kill Headmaster Cid to appease Sorceress Edea after the mission fails.
-Afterward, the Galbadian military seizes Galbadia Garden and Martine flees to the pacifist city of Fishermans Horizon.
+Afterward, the Galbadian military seizes Galbadia Garden and Martine flees to Fishermans Horizon.

 NORG

 NORG is an exiled Shumi who lent Cid the money to build and develop the Garden and took the position of Garden Master upon its completion.
 NORG is more concerned about the revenue acquired by SeeD as a mercenary organization rather than its noble duty of opposing the Sorceress; he is considered a "black sheep" of the Shumi tribe.
 After hearing about a failed assassination attempt on Sorceress Edea, NORG begins to distrust Headmaster Cid and tries to seize control of Balamb Garden, causing a conflict between factions loyal to NORG and Cid.
-Feigning loyalty to the Sorceress, he attempts to kill the SeeDs who carried out the failed assassination.
-After he is defeated in battle, he enters a cocoon-like state.
-Shumis from the Shumi village later appear at the site of his defeat.
-They appear to have removed him from his cocoon by cracking it open.
-They also apologize for NORG's behaviour.
+After feigning loyalty to the Sorceress, he attempts to kill the SeeDs who carried out the failed assassination.
+After being defeated in battle, he enters a cocoon-like state.
+Shumis from the Shumi village later appear at the site of his defeat, having seemingly removed him from his cocoon by cracking it open.
+They also apologize for NORG's behavior.

 Dr. Odine

-Dr. Odine is a scientist and magic researcher from Esthar.
-He discovered the GFs and junctioning and engineered a machine that mimics Ellone's power.
-Seventeen years before the game, he developed the necessary technology to allow Laguna to entomb Adel.
+Dr. Odine is a scientist and magic researcher from Esthar who discovered the GFs and junctioning and engineered a machine that mimics Ellone's power.
+Seventeen years before the events of the game, he developed the necessary technology to allow Laguna to entomb Adel.
 As a researcher of the Lunatic Pandora, he also helps to prevent it from reaching Tears' Point and initiating a Lunar Cry.
 Odine also plays a role in the plot to destroy Ultimecia, explaining how to survive time compression.